 Train and Bus: If you’re already in Spain then train services from Madrid and Barcelona are excellent and intercity bus services are available from all over the country.

 Cruise Ship: Upward of 450,000 people per year arrive in Valencia by cruise ship making Valencia Port one of the most popular destinations in the Western Mediterranean.

 Valencia Airport Transfers

 The fastest way to get into the centre is to take the underground train (lines 3 or 5) which runs from the airport to Carrer de Colón in about 25 minutes.
-Alternatively, you can take the airport bus (Aerobus) which runs every 20 minutes from the airport to the city centre.
+Alternatively, you can take a taxi or the the airport bus (Aerobus) which runs every 20 minutes from the airport to the city centre.
 There’s also a local bus (line 150) which goes from the airport to the city via Mislata, Quart de Poblet and Manises but takes 45 minutes.

 If you’re only visiting the city of Valencia then it’s not a good idea to bother hiring a car as you’ll be able to get around the city on foot and by public transport.
 But if you’re actually travelling on to a final destination well beyond the airport or touring the region then you’d be as well booking a rental car to collect at Valencia Airport.